 - Demonstrated ability to work in a highly cross-functional role

-- Knowledge of a variety of manufacturing techniques, equipment, and processes such as: machining, PCBA and electromechanical assembly
+- Knowledge of a variety of manufacturing techniques, equipment, and processes

-- Active Top Secret or Top Secret SCI clearance OR willingness to pursue one is preferred.
+- Active Top Secret or Top Secret SCI clearance or willingness to pursue one is preferred.
 Note that an active clearance may provide the opportunity for you to work on sensitive SpaceX missions.
 If so, you will be subject to pre-employment drug and random drug and alcohol testing

 - Travel to vendors and SpaceX launch/test sites as needed

 - Intermittently able to work longer hours and weekends to support critical needs